-Post-traumatic Stress Disorder (PTSD) is a serious psychological disorder that is established when a person witnesses or survives a traumatic event.
-In some cases, these events are brief and very intense, like a near-death experience in a car accident, or they can last much longer, such as sexual or physical abuse throughout a person’s childhood.
+Post-traumatic Stress Disorder (PTSD) is a serious psychological disorder established when a person witnesses or survives a traumatic event.
+In some cases, these events are brief and very intense, like a near-death experience in a car accident, or can last much longer, such as sexual or physical abuse throughout a person’s childhood.

 Causes and Symptoms of PTSD